wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-turret.rst

 Combined Feedforward and Feedback Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Interact with the simulation below to examine how the system responds to simultaneous feedforward and feedback control.
+Interact with the simulation below to examine how the turret system responds under simultaneous feedforward and feedback control.

 <TODO: insert simulation here>

 Controlling a mechanism with only feedback can produce reasonable results in cases where no :term:`control effort` is required to keep the :term:`output` at the :term:`setpoint`.
 On a turret, this can work acceptably - however, it may still run into problems when trying to follow a moving setpoint, as it relies entirely on the controller transients to control the mechanism's intermediate motion between position setpoints.

-We saw in the feedforward-only example above that an accurate feedforward can track velocity setpoints quite well.
+We saw in the feedforward-only example above that an accurate feedforward can track slow, smooth velocity setpoints quite well.
 Combining a feedforward controller with the feedback controller gives the smooth velocity-following of a feedforward controller with the stable long-term error elimination of a feedback controller.

-Tuning the combined controller is simple - first tune the feedforward, then tune the feedback, following precisely the same steps outlined in their respective sections.
+Tuning the combined turret controller is simple - we first tune the feedforward controller following the same procedure as in the feedforward-only section, and then we tune the PID controller following the same procedure as in the feedback-only section.
+Notice that PID portion of the controller is *much* easier to tune "on top of" an accurate feedforward.

 .. raw:: html